vlstill/tedi/memory-models.md

 \label{fig:nsw}
 \end{figure}

-The operation model for this memory model is defined in \cite{Atig2012} using two-level store buffers and memory history buffer for reordering reads.

 ## Relaxed Memory Order {#sec:rmo}

-The relaxed memory order (RMO) further relaxes PSO by allowing all pairs of memory operations to be reordering provided they don't access the same memory location.
+The relaxed memory order (RMO) further relaxes NSW by allowing all pairs of memory operations to be reordering provided they don't access the same memory location.
-That is, $\rel{ppo} = \rel{po-loc}$ except for cases when atomic instructions or fences are used.
-Furthermore, as reads can be reordered, \rel{rfe} is not fully included in \rel{grf}.
+Operational semantics for RMO usually involves guessing loaded value at the point of the load instruction and validating it later.
-A relaxation not allowed under PSO but allowed under RMO is demonstrated by the example in \autoref{fig:rmo}.
+A relaxation not allowed under NSW but allowed under RMO is demonstrated by the example in \autoref{fig:rmo}.

+Examples of hardware architectures with RMO-like memory models are POWER, ARM, and Alpha \cite{hw_view_for_sw_hackers}.

 \begin{figure}[tp]
 \begin{threads}{4}